Squad-Wiki/squad-wiki-pipeline-map-data/doc/usage.md

 #### Input
 The output from the SDK must be put in `files/input/raw.txt`.

-If you have CAF data this must be put in `files/input/raw_caf.txt` and CAF must be enabled in the main.json config - see [Configuration](configuration.md#main.json).

 Make sure you set the correct Squad $version every time you run this step - see [configuration](configuration.md).

 Also make sure that [all configuration files](configuration.md) are updated if new vehicles, factions or game modes are added to Squad.